WIT Scholarship Recipients

 I have always had the dream of becoming a truck driver, but the timing was never right until now.
 My family is so supportive of my decision, and I’m doing very well in my training.
 I’ve always been a hard worker, and I’m so excited to have the opportunity to be a driver in this industry.
 My family is proud of me, and I’m getting to better my life and the lives of my family members.

 HALEY AMAN, UNIVERSITY OF WISCONSIN OSHKOSH - SAFETY

-My connection to the trucking industry started with dad, who has been a UPS truck driver for more than 22 years.
+My connection to the trucking industry started with my dad, who has been a UPS truck driver for more than 22 years.
 The trucking industry is rapidly growing with the increased on-line shopping and the demands for quick, overnight deliveries.
 Unhealthy employees cost companies money.
 Healthy employees lower the risks of work-related illnesses, sick time, insurance costs, stress, and low morale.
 I am committed to continuing to improve the health and wellness of the staff working in the trucking industry.
 The demands, long hours, and toll on the mind and body are intense and we need to make resources available for them to access.